 Subsequently, he joined Quest Technology Sdn Bhd ("Quest") as CFO and from 2005 to 2008, he was Executive Director cum CFO for Quest's immediate holding company, Ruby Quest Berhad, a company listed on the then MESDAQ Market of Bursa Securities.
 From 2008 to 2009, he was Executive Director of Asia Bioenergy Technologies Berhad, a company listed on the then MESDAQ Market of Bursa Securities.
 Between 2011 and 2013, he was Head of Strategic Planning for Aivoria Group Sdn Bhd and in 2014, he joined Winn Worldwide Sdn Bhd until 2017 as Chief Strategy Officer.

-Currently he is the Chief Strategy Officer of Nova Pharma Solutions Berhad, a company listed on the LEAP Market of Bursa Securities.
+In mid-2017, he joined Nova Pharma Solutions Berhad as Chief Strategy Officer, a company listed on the LEAP Market of Bursa Securities and left in mid-2023.